yecril71pl/cpp-docs.pl-pl/docs/standard-library/regex-traits-class.md

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca przechowywany `locale` obiekt.
+Funkcja członkowska zwraca przechowywany obiekt `locale`.

 ## <a name="imbue"></a>regex_traits:: imbue —